Cults, Heresies, and Heterodoxies

 We are of the opinion that legalism is the same idea that was condemned by Jesus (Pharisaism—Matthew 23:1-36, Luke 18:9-14) and condemned by Paul (Judaizers—Acts 15:1-21, Galatians 2:3-9, 14-16, 5:2-4).

-5. Denial of the Work of the Holy Spirit.
+4. Denial of the Work of the Holy Spirit.
 Legalists are not monolithic in their beliefs.
 But many of them actually say that the Holy Spirit is no longer active today.
-Apparently those who say this are overreacting to Christians who believe that salvation is through the work of the Holy Spirit.
+Apparently those who say this are overreacting against Christians who believe that salvation is through the work of the Holy Spirit.
 In order to be consistent with their view of the importance of man's contribution to salvation through works, they feel they must deny that the Holy Spirit, while He is part of the Trinity, is no longer active.
 Or perhaps they are reacting to charismatic Christians who put a very high emphasis on the work of the Spirit.
-But for whateve reason that they take this view, it strikes us a most problematic construct of the Bible.
+But for whatever reason that they take this view, it strikes us a most problematic construct of the Bible.
 The Holy Spirit is mentioned over and over again in the Bible from Genesis to Revelation.
 Denying the work of the Holy Spirit is very close to being the unforgivable sin that the Bible speaks of in Matthew 12:31-32 and Mark 3:22-30.

-But we ask you to consider the numerous calls to unity in the New Testament that we cited earlier in this article.
-There are many issues that Christians may debate but not divide over.
+But we ask you to consider the numerous calls to unity in the New Testament.
+There are many issues that Christians may debate without dividing over.
 Yes, many of us may be wrong on certain things.
 But a man who has lost a leg, or even both legs, is still fully a man.
-This is the foundation of the Restoration Movement of which you are an heir.
-Consider returning to the central concept of unity taught by the founders of your movement, Alexander Campbell and Barton Stone.

 Top of page What Next